-A new code of conduct has been released and will come into effect March 2021.
-The new code will ensure funds will be managed within secure investments.
-New rules around contracts and costs will also provide certainty by fixing prices and preventing inflation from eroding the value of the contract over time.
+A new code of conduct came into effect March 2021.
+The new code ensures funds are managed within secure investments.
+New rules around contracts and costs also provide certainty by fixing prices and preventing inflation from eroding the value of the contract over time.
 More information is available for consumers on buying a prepaid funeral of for businesses on prepaid funerals page.

 Consumer Protection is seeking community feedback about what should be included in a mandatory code of conduct for sellers and brokers of pre-paid funerals.

 Pre-paid funerals are not covered by specific legislation in WA.
 Other jurisdictions in Australia have enacted specific legislation to protect the rights of consumers in regards to these arrangements.
 In June 2017, the McGowan Government announced it was developing a mandatory code of practice for sellers of pre-paid funerals to give consumers greater consistency, clarity and certainty when entering into a contract and to guard against loss of monies paid by them in advance.

 A consultation code of practice was released for public comment.